There are also many other benefits and points to consider. We have put together our guide to creating the perfect handleless kitchen.

-Fitted behind the door as a continuous rail to allow you to pull the door from the back edge, the “grip ledge” profile be in a contrasting finish like brushed steel or aluminium match the door finish.
+Fitted behind the door as a continuous rail to allow you to pull the door from the back edge, the “grip ledge” profile can be in a contrasting finish like brushed steel or aluminium.
 Generally, the grip ledge is horizontal on base and wall units and is vertical on the tall unit run.

 Touch to open

-These doors look like standard doors but without handles.
 A push to open/close mechanism sits behind one corner of the door and when pushed the door will release and can be opened and closed manually.
-A servo drive can be added to lift systems and pull-outs where a touch of a button will automatically open the door.
+A servo drive can be added to lift systems and pull-outs whereby a touch of a button will automatically open the door.

 Colours and finishes